dam-cav/img-to-pgs-sup/README.md

 - the last `HH_mm_ss_SSS` is the end time
 - `XXXXX` is the sequence number

-A script to correct times and durations is included in the project.
+A script to correct times and durations of generated subtitles is also included in the project.

 # FAQ

 ## Why not simply use an OCR to generate an SRT file?

-- You don't always have to do with well defined images
+- You don't always have to deal with well defined images
-- You don't always have to do with images containing text
+- You don't always have to deal with images containing text

 When you can, prefer subtitles in text format (like SRT)

 ## If you don't want to use an OCR, why is there a "tesseract" option?

-If you have a list of images and not all of them include texts, you may want to filter those in which tesseract manages to recognize at least one character of the alphabet
+If you have a list of images and not all of them include texts, you may want to filter those in which tesseract manages to recognize at least one character of the alphabet \
+In this way, it is possible to exclude images that do not contain any text at all and, at the same time, not rely 100% on the entire Tesseract output

 ## How are the images coded inside the PGS SUP file?